Culture of the United States: Minstrel show

 The minstrel show, though now widely recognized as racist and offensive, is also recognized as the first uniquely American theatrical art form.
 Minstrel shows were developed in the 19th century and they were typically performed by white actors wearing blackface makeup for the purpose of imitating and caricaturing the speech and music of African Americans.
 Stephen Foster was a famous composer for minstrel shows.
-Many of his songs such as "Camptown Races", "Oh Susanna", and "My Old Kentucky Home" surpassed the popularity of minstrel shows to become popular American folk songs.
-Tap dancing and stand-up comedy also have origins in minstrel shows.
+Many of his songs such as "Camptown Races", "Oh Susanna", and "My Old Kentucky Home" became popular American folk songs.
+Tap dancing and stand-up comedy have origins in minstrel shows.

+Banjos, originally hand-made by slaves for entertainment on plantations, began to be mass-produced in the United States in the 1840s as a result of their extensive use on the minstrel stage.

 Drama

-American theater did not take on a unique dramatic identity until the emergence of Eugene O'Neill in the early 20th century, now considered by many to be the father of American drama.
-O'Neill is a four-time winner of the Pulitzer Prize for drama and the only American playwright to win the Nobel Prize in Literature.
-After O'Neill, American drama came of age and flourished with the likes of Arthur Miller, Tennessee Williams, Lillian Hellman, William Inge, and Clifford Odets during the first half of the 20th century.
-After this fertile period, American theater broke new ground, artistically, with the absurdist forms of Edward Albee in the 1960s.

 Social commentary has also been a preoccupation of American theater, often addressing issues not discussed in the mainstream.
 Writers such as Lorraine Hansbury, August Wilson, David Mamet and Tony Kushner have all won Pulitzer Prizes for their polemical plays on American society.

-Musical theater

-The United States is also the home and largest exporter of modern musical theater, producing such musical talents as Rodgers and Hammerstein, Lerner and Loewe, Cole Porter, Irving Berlin, Leonard Bernstein, George and Ira Gershwin, Kander and Ebb, and Stephen Sondheim.
-Broadway is one of the largest theater communities in the world and is the epicenter of American commercial theater.